logo

 We can't even imagine how the parents of the 20-month-old girl felt in this scenario.

-A young Golden Eagle attacked a toddler in Norway which led to huge deep gouges that resulted in stitches.
-An ornithologist said that this is likely the bird's fourth attack on humans within a week.
+A young Golden Eagle attacked a toddler in Norway, leading to deep gouges that required stitches.
+An ornithologist stated that this is likely the bird's fourth attack on humans within a week.

 The aggressive bird attacked over the course of five days across a vast mountainous area of southern Norway.
-The Golden Eagle is quite common in Norway and they are often spotted out and about especially in mountains.
+The Golden Eagle is quite common in Norway, and they are often spotted, especially in mountainous regions.

-The Eagle is the second-largest bird of prey that eats smaller animals as well as foxes or sheep.
-Gamekeeper Per Kare Vinterdal ended up having to put down the Eagle and stated that the bird saw the toddler as "prey."
+The eagle is the second-largest bird of prey, feeding on smaller animals as well as foxes and sheep.
+Gamekeeper Per Kare Vinterdal ultimately had to put down the eagle and stated that the bird saw the toddler as "prey."

-Vinterdal said that the mother and neighbor were able to get the Eagle off the girl but that it "kept coming back" even though the "neighbor chased it away with a stick."
+Vinterdal mentioned that the mother and a neighbor were able to get the eagle off the girl, but it "kept coming back" even though the "neighbor chased it away with a stick."

-The Golden Eagle "likely had a behavioral disorder" that made it attack, according to Alv Ottar Folkestad.
-He said that this isn't normal behavior and that it most likely all came from the same female bird that was born this year.
+The Golden Eagle "likely had a behavioral disorder" that prompted its attacks, according to Alv Ottar Folkestad.
+He noted that this isn't normal behavior and that it most likely originated from the same female bird that was born this year.

 "Details in the plumage make me believe it is the same bird.
-The plumage means that no two golden eagles are alike," Folkestad said.
-He also said that conditions could have made it easier for the bird to fly longer distances.
+The plumage means that no two Golden Eagles are alike," Folkestad said.
+He also mentioned that conditions could have made it easier for the bird to fly longer distances.

 We can't even imagine how the parents of the 20-month-old girl felt in this scenario.